-Fruit - or wine - vinegar is based on wine made fruit such as grape, apple or date.
+Fruit - or wine - vinegar is based on wine fermented from fruit such as grapes, apples, dates and many others.
 It is used in food processing and in cooking for salad dressings, vegetable pickling and sauces.

 Preparation of fruit wine as vinegar substrate

 The fruit is washed, peeled and put into the fruit milling cutter where it is cut to the optimum particle size according to the kind of fruit.

 The resulting fruit juice is put into fermenters, where the alcoholic fermentation into fruit wine takes place under addition of enzymes (for pectine reduction) and yeast.
 After separation of the yeast and solids, the fruit wine is ready for mash preparation.

 The fermentation substrate (wine) must have an ethanol content in the range of 5 to around 15 %.
 It is mixed with raw vinegar containing acetic acid bacteria in the injection tank.
 Nutrients and some vinegar are blended in the nutrient vessel, then added to the injection tank and mixed to dilute.

 This mash preparation is carried out in batches once or twice a week in one of the injection tanks while the other is used as feed tank for the fermentation.

 The alcoholic mash is aerated in the fermentation tank using our proprietary IP-8 aeration system.
 The fermentation cycle is finished when the vinegar concentration reaches its maximum and the alcohol content decreases to around 0.3 vol%.
 Then about a third of the fermenter content is pumped into the ejection tank.